-In 2024, we expect to experience another strong year of performance driven by increasing demand for our decommissioning services internationally and continued growth in the offshore renewables trenching market.
+For the remainder of 2024 going into 2025, we expect to continue our strong performance driven by increasing demand for our decommissioning services internationally and continued growth in the offshore renewables trenching market.
 We expect the demand for shallow water decommissioning services in the Gulf of Mexico to remain soft in the near term but should grow over the mid- to long-term.